Spinocerebellar Degeneration: Symptoms, Causes and Treatments

 • X-Linked: The mutation is located on the X chromosome, primarily affecting males.

-Recognizing the Symptoms of Spinocerebellar Degeneration
+What Are the Symptoms of Spinocerebellar Degeneration?

-The symptoms of spinocerebellar degeneration vary widely depending on the specific subtype but generally include:
+The symptoms of spinocerebellar degeneration vary widely depending on the specific subtype, but generally include:

 • Ataxia: The most prominent symptom, characterized by a lack of voluntary coordination of muscle movements.